FellowTraveler/otapij/README.md

 Moneychanger can be used to create pseudonyms, issue currencies, open accounts, withdraw cash, deposit cash, write and deposit cheques, and purchase vouchers ("cashier's cheques" aka "banker's cheques").

 Soon, Moneychanger will also be able to use basket currencies, set up payment plans, and trade on markets.
-(The Open Transactions library already supports these features.)
+(The Open Transactions library _already_ supports these features.)

-Bitcoin integration is also coming soon.
+Bitcoin is now supported (via bitcoind) and soon, bail in/out between Bitcoin and Open Transactions will also be supported.

 See wikis for more screenshots and diagrams.